liviorobaldo/compliancecheckingOnRDF/README.md

 ## How to run the experiments
 Experiments have been executed on a Linux machine running Ubuntu 22.04.1 LTS equipped with <i>Intel® Core™ i7-9750H</i> CPU and <i>32GB</i> of RAM.

-Experiments can be also replicated using Ubuntu Bash on a Windows machine.
-The Ubuntu bash can be downloaded by the Windows Store <a href="https://apps.microsoft.com/store/detail/ubuntu-22041-lts/9PN20MSR04DW">at this link.</a>
+Experiments can be also replicated using Ubuntu Bash on a Windows machine or a standard terminal on MacOS.
+The Ubuntu Bash for Windows can be downloaded from the Windows Store <a href="https://apps.microsoft.com/store/detail/ubuntu-22041-lts/9PN20MSR04DW">at this link.</a>

 In order to run all the experiments the following steps must be performed
 <ol>